Basic Usage

 Show intermediate metrics from parts, subprocesses, threads, ...
 (Default: false)

-In callgrind, threads are treated as separate units (similar to subprocesses) and the
+In Callgrind, threads are treated as separate units (similar to subprocesses) and the

 metrics for them are dumped into an own file.
-Other valgrind tools usually separate the
+Other Valgrind tools usually separate the

 output files only by subprocesses.
 Use this option, to also show the metrics of any